“Folxlore is an energizing listen that draws you in with its dreamy, poetic feel and mysterious sonic settings.”

-Folxlore is a series of queer horror stories written as a hybrid of spoken word theatre and audio fiction.
+Folxlore is a loosely connected anthology series of queer horror stories written as a hybrid of spoken word and audio fiction.

 Folxlore asks the question: If paranoia is common sense, how can you tell if you're being unreasonable?